nbrowser/nb/README.md

 nb-chan is a communication channel for [Nucleome Browser](https://genome.compbio.cs.cmu.edu).

 nb-chan has the same function interface "on" and "call" as [d3-dispatch](https://github.com/d3/d3-dispatch).

-It is an [event emitter](https://nodejs.org/api/events.html) system between the tabs.
+It is a cross-domain [event emitter](https://nodejs.org/api/events.html) system.

 if user installed [Nucleome Bridge](https://chrome.google.com/webstore/detail/djcdicpaejhpgncicoglfckiappkoeof) (NBrowser chrome extension) , it will use NBridge to send messages between tabs from multiple domains, otherwise, it will use web browser's BroadCast Channel to send messages between tabs in the same domain.